Major brownfield regeneration drives future community

 We were subsequently appointed to work on the residential elements of Phase 2 with North Devon Homes, and by Wessex Investors to work on the retail park.
 This included 172 new builds, comprising one-bedroom homes through to five-bedroom homes, and the development of 4,600 sq. m of retail space.
 In addition to Hydrock, the project team for this phased included Pearce Construction and Woodward Smith Architects.

 Hydrock supported the Reserve Matters Application successfully discharging outline planning conditions for the Phase 2 residential and retail schemes.
 Our role included planning support and detailed design of the next phase of the infrastructure, including: drainage design; utilities design; the on-site highway design; a large S185 sewer diversion; further earthworks including a surcharging strategy; and enhancements to a foul-pumping station.

 We provided multi-disciplinary services for the design and build retail package, including civil and infrastructure engineering, structural engineering, mechanical and electrical engineering and utilities consultancy.

 In addition, we provided structural engineering services to North Devon Homes on the residential scheme.

 Phase 2’s retail park was completed in early 2018, with the first homes within the residential area due to be available during 2019.

 Phase 3 – Completion with new life for historic buildings

-This phase is being developed in conjunction with Acorn Blue and Wessex Investors.
-Hydrock has to date been appointed to provide full multi-disciplinary support from feasibility (including structural condition surveys) through to planning submission.
+This phase was developed in conjunction with Acorn Blue and Wessex Investors.
+Hydrock was appointed to provide full multi-disciplinary support from feasibility (including structural condition surveys) through to planning submission.

 Plans include a feature, four-storey building to create a landmark for Barnstaple.
-Notably, this stage of the development requires careful engineering to successfully integrate the historic buildings alongside additional new builds.
+Notably, this stage of the development required careful engineering to successfully integrate the historic buildings alongside additional new builds.